How to Write To Whom It May Concern Letter

 Definition and Purpose

 A To Whom It May Concern letter is a formal document used when the recipient’s name or title is unknown.
-This type of correspondence serves as a professional way to address a general audience or an unspecified individual within an organization.
+This type of correspondence serves as a professional way to address any letter concerns of a general audience or an unspecified individual within an organization.

 Common Usage Scenarios